We Specialize in Hard Drive Recovery.

 Differentiating mechanical failures from soft or logical file system failures:

 Any clicking or strange noises from a hard drive could indicate a physical hard drive crash.
 You should IMMEDIATELY stop any further recovery attempts.
-A hard drive run in a degraded or damaged state only makes the situation worse, often leading to platter damage and risking making recovery impossible.
+A hard drive run in a degraded or damaged state only makes the situation worse, often leading to platter damage.
+If the read/write heads begin to scratch the platter surface, it is removing the platform on which the data is stored.

 You might know exactly what happened to the hard drive holding your important data.
-If you dropped your external hard drive or laptop, and it’s now inaccessible, you know just what caused the problem.
+If you dropped your external hard drive or laptop, and it’s now inaccessible, you know exactly what caused the problem.
+The impact caused damage to the hard drives read/write.
 If you hear clicking or grinding sounds, or if your hard drive isn’t spinning up at all, you know without question that you’re dealing with a physical hard drive failure – something has directly damaged the drive itself.
-At this point, you should immediately power down the hard drive to avoid further damage and call DTI Data Recovery.
+At this point, you should immediately power down the hard drive to avoid further damage.

 Physical Hard Drive Problems